REGULATIONS GUIDE

 Section 703 covers rooms and cabins containing sauna heaters.
 The primary hazard is extreme temperature combined with humidity, which increases the risk of insulation degradation and reduces the body's skin resistance.

-Luminaires must be positioned correctly — they should not be mounted above the heater and must have an enclosure rated for the temperature at their installed height.
+• Luminaires must be positioned correctly — they cannot be installed in Zone 1, and must have an enclosure rated for the temperature at their installed height.
+Equipment in the sauna must be at least IPX4, or IPX5 where cleaning by water jets may reasonably be expected (Reg 703.512.2).

 05 · Regulations Guide